 There’s always the Burner Express or a rental if you don’t want to take your own vehicle, but carpooling is probably going to be the best way of getting there.
 It’s not only going to be much more fun to go with friends, but it’s a great way to save cash to split gas money and general expenses.
 The more the merrier, right?

 Burning Man is like one long camp-out art-festival in the desert, and civic responsibility and community cooperation are important aspects of participation.
-A cash advance can give you the extra wiggle room you need to cover expenses that arise, but if you know which vehicle you’re taking, it’s an expense you can definitely account for.
+An installment loan can give you the extra wiggle room you need to cover expenses that arise, but if you know which vehicle you’re taking, it’s an expense you can definitely account for.

 If you’ve ever been camping, you know it tends to be a lot of equipment.
 If you’ve been camping for a week with 4+ people, you know that’s a lot to account for, so bringing more than one vehicle or a trailer may not be a bad idea.
 Here are some things you want to remember to bring: